Chronology of bladed weapons: History

 The present chronology is a compilation that includes diverse and relatively uneven documents about different families of bladed weapons: swords, dress-swords, sabers, rapiers, foils, machetes, daggers, knives, arrowheads, etc..., with the sword references being the most numerous but not the unique included among the other listed references of the rest of bladed weapons.

+Prehistoric Era

+The oldest known Oldowan tools were found in Gona, Ethiopia.
+These are dated to about 2.6 mya.

+Early examples of hand axes date back to 1.6 mya in the later Oldowan (Mode I), called the "developed Oldowan" by Mary Leakey.
+These hand axes became more abundant in mode II Acheulean industries that appeared in Southern Ethiopia around 1.4 mya.
+Some of the best specimens come from 1.2 mya deposits in Olduvai Gorge.

-Bronze Swords
+Bronze swords

+Copper daggers appeared first in the early Bronze Age, in the 3rd millennium BC, and copper daggers of Early Minoan III (2400–2000 BC) were recovered at Knossos.

+The earliest known depiction of a khopesh is from the Stele of the Vultures, depicting King Eannatum of Lagash wielding the weapon; this would date the khopesh to at least 2500 BC.
+The khopesh evolved from the epsilon or similar crescent-shaped axes that were used in warfare.

 The first known bronze swords with a length equal to or greater than 60 cm date from the 17th century BC in regions of the Black Sea and the Aegean Sea.
 A sword must be constructed from the correct alloy, have the right shape, and have the necessary thermal (and finishing) treatments applied to it for it to be useful in combat.
 In a longer sword, the stresses (bending and buckling) are more important.
 What is needed is a weapon that is hard enough (to cut), fairly flexible (without being fragile) and quite durable enough to withstand blows.

 The manufacturing process is summarized as follows: The bronze swords were cast into moulds, heated to a certain temperature and allowed to cool slowly before being cold hammered (a process whereby they are hit with a hammer on a type of anvil) to increase their hardness.